Skip to main content

 With three major airports located within about 2.5 hours of Upstate South Carolina, traveling across the country and around the world couldn’t be easier.

-Charlotte (CLT), the sixth-busiest airport in the country by passenger traffic, is under an hour away by car for many residents of the Upstate.
-CLT offers more than 160 daily non-stop flights and serves as American Airlines’ second-largest hub and the second-largest airport on the East Coast.
+Charlotte (CLT), is ranked among the world’s top 10 busiest airports and is under an hour away by car for many residents of the Upstate.
+CLT offers more than 178 non-stop flights, including 36 international locations and three U.S. territories.

 Take a Daytrip